45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

-But reviews should be a crucial part of social media marketing in insurance.
+But reviews should be a crucial part of social media marketing for insurance agents and providers.

 Whether it’s in the form of a Yelp review, an overall star rating on Credit Karma or Lending Tree, or a candid comment on Facebook or Google, reviews are an important trust factor that plays a crucial role in shaping consumer behavior.

-By staying on top of your online reviews, and by listening and responding to customer feedback, you can more effectively develop and sustain trust-based relationships with your customers and policyholders.
+Respond to reviews.
+Listen and respond to customer feedback.
+This helps you more effectively develop and sustain trust-based relationships with your customers and policyholders.

 DON’T: Ignore feedback on social media

-Social media has become a valuable platform for insurance consumers to ask questions, get help with policy or claiming issues, air out complaints, and get customer service.
+Social media has become a valuable platform for insurance consumers to ask questions.
+It’s where they usually try to get help with policy or claiming issues, air out complaints, and get customer service.

 Don’t ignore them.